- Physical impacts and adaptation

 If you fail to surrender emission units when you’re required to or have surrendered less units than you were meant to, you’ll have to surrender or cancel those units and pay a penalty of $30 for each emission unit.
 This penalty may be reduced by up to 100 per cent if you state voluntarily that you’ve failed to surrender the required emission units or made a mistake in your emissions return before the administering agency sends you a penalty notice or you’re visited by an enforcement officer.

-The Climate Change Act amends the Income Tax Act 2004, the Income Tax Act 2007 and the Goods and Services Tax Act 1985 to address:
+The Climate Change Response Act amended the Income Tax Act 2004, the Income Tax Act 2007 and the Goods and Services Tax Act 1985 to address:

 Information regarding the tax treatment of post 1989 forestry (Ministry for Primary Industries)